Pages

 Old work in a new setting

-Untitled, 1998, colour linocut printed from two blocks, 73 x 62 cm, an old work resurrected and hanging in a new spot (our Melbourne bedroom).
-Below it
+Muse, 1998, two-colour linocut printed from two blocks, 73 x 62 cm, an old work resurrected and hanging in a new spot (our bedroom).

-, my childhood bear, Boodie, leans against a favourite cushion, sourced several years ago at a Ballarat op shop.
+Underneath the work (image 2 above), Boodie, my childhood bear, leans against a favourite cushion, sourced several years ago from a Ballarat op shop.

-In a couple of wider views (images 3 and 4), Christening Gown #3, 2022, an exquisite oil painting by my partner, Shane Jones, is reflected in the mirrored wardrobe.
+In a wider view (image 3), the ethereal Christening Gown #3, 2022, an oil painting by Shane Jones, is reflected in the mirrored wardrobe.

 Thursday, January 1, 2026